utybo/ZoroarkKB/_articles/mS2QS.md

 # This is the short text that will appear on Google, Discord previews, etc ...
 # Not usually useful, uncomment if you want to use it.
 #excerpt: This is the excerpt
+# This is set to true if this article is "retired".
+Retired articles don't appear
+# in the article list but are still accessible via their URL.
+#retired: false
 ---

 <!-- Try to start at ### and not just #